 A brief overview of concepts used throughout our docs.

-All the necessary configuration for an individual cluster and its applications is stored in an
+All the necessary configuration for a Management Cluster and its applications is stored in an

 installation repository in your Github or Gitlab account that’s created at the time of deployment.